Akshay-IITR/FLEHA/README.md

 # FLEHA
-The following repository contain the implementation code for paper.
+The following repository contain the implementation code for paper titled "Energy Efficient Heterogeneity Aware Client Selection in Federated Learning".